Nikon Nikkor Z 24-70mm F2.8 S lens review: Nikon’s best 24-70mm to date

 With the latest firmware update (V2.0) the Nikon Z 7 and Z 6 now have an Eye-detection AF option.
 I like how it allows you to easily switch between left and right eyes using the joystick (or sub-selector, as Nikon call it).
 It has an on-screen pointer to remind you that you can switch which is nice but the question is, how well does it all work?

 Well, it offers a high level of success in terms of quickly identifying and acquiring the eye but it doesn’t appear able to accurately focus on the iris itself and seems more influenced by the eyebrow or eyelash when close, thus front-focusing.
-Much the same can be said of the Canon Eye-AF feature on the Canon EOS R as well.
+Much the same can be said of Canon’s Eye-AF feature on the Canon EOS R as well.
 Intriguingly, the Nikon Z 7’s Eye-detection AF focusing bracket resizes to a smaller square bracket when further away and encompasses just the eye (rather than including the eyebrow as before), and it seems it is slightly more accurate but still not capable of focusing on the iris despite repeated attempts.
 With F2.8 being the widest aperture there’s too much depth of field.

 What would help with testing is a high-speed, AF-capable short-tele with razor-thin DoF such as the excellent AF-S Nikkor 105mm F1.4E on the FTZ, but I didn’t have one available at the time.
 (Update, July 2020; both systems have since been improved)

 Although not a feature of the lens exactly, I would like to see focus peaking better implemented.
-While peaking can be used when zoomed into the image when you zoom out to check the composition I find it obscures detail and is highly distracting.
+While peaking can be used when zoomed into the image, when you zoom back out to check the composition I find it obscures detail and is highly distracting.
 I would like to see an option to temporarily switch it off.
 It should be easy to implement alongside the options to reduce viewfinder/monitor clutter or perhaps added as an option for the lens’ customisable L. Fn button.

 There’s also a limitation where the peaking and the zoomed-in option can’t be used when focusing stopped down beyond the AF-system’s F5.6 limit.